-BLUEFISH fishing is starting to be very good with more and more bluefish arriving from the Montauk area, after feeding on scup and squid.
+BLUEFISH fishing is very good with more and more bluefish arriving as we speak.
+They can also be found under the many pods of adult menhaden found throughout the sound.
+It's only a matter of time before "alligator" sized blues start to show up.
 The Race, Plum Gut, many of the major rocky reefs, rips, and shoal areas in LIS will harbor bluefish.
-Speed squiding diamond jigs, trolling parachute jigs or umbrella rigs, and using fresh bunker or hickory shad chunks on three-way bottom rigs have all been effective.
+Speed squidding diamond jigs, trolling parachute jigs or umbrella rigs, and using fresh bunker or hickory shad chunks on three-way bottom rigs have all been effective.
 Other bluefish spots include the Sluiceway, Gardiners Bay, Peconic Bays, and the north shore of Long Island along with the Stratford Shoal area.
 My recommendation is to hook up with a Party or Charter Boat and enjoy some of the best FISHING you will ever experience.
 Yes, the "Snappers" (juvenile bluefish) have arrived!
 Harbor Blues (15 - 24 inches) are also very common in lower estuaries.

-HICKORY SHAD fishing is ok in the Black Hall River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
-Connecticut Tarpon (Hickory shad) can be found mixed in with schoolie striped bass.
-They move up and down the river systems with the tide and are sometimes difficult to locate for the shore angler.
-Flood or the beginning of the Ebb tide is typically the best and lures of choice are a willow leaf (silver or copper), Kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
+HICKORY SHAD fishing is ok in the Black Hall River, Lieutenant and Branford River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
+These incredible hard fighting fish are on the move...moving up and down river systems.
+Connecticut Tarpon (Hickory shad) can be found mixed in with schoolie striped bass and snapper bluefish.
+Flood or the beginning of the Ebb tide is typically the best time and lure choices are a willow leaf (silver or copper), kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
 You will be impressed with these "high flyers".
 Its great shore fishing and you get to meet a lot of anglers and trade fishing stories ("secrets").

-STRIPED SEAROBIN fishing is good in LIS for this "hardhead fish with spines and large pectoral fins".
+STRIPED SEAROBIN fishing is always good in LIS for this "hardhead fish with spines and large pectoral fins".
 These beautiful and strange looking fish are now very common especially when bottom fishing at many of Connecticut's shore fishing sites.
 With many fish measuring over 20 inches, 3 pounds and "barking up a storm" (grunting noise they make when handling them).
 They love sandworms, squid and any live or dead bait.
 They are also very good to eat.
 Please be careful when handling them...be mindful of their spines located on top of their head and gill cover.

-BLACKFISH (TAUTOG) fishing season opens July 1 in Connecticut waters.
+BLACKFISH (tautog) fishing season is open in Connecticut waters.
 The daily creel limit is 2 fish per person and the minimum size is 16 inches.
 Tautog love eating crabs...try green, Asian and hermit crabs for bait.
-Look for tautogs over shellfish beds, pilings with mussel beds and rock (reef) piles (6 to 30 feet).
+Look for tautog in shallow water as they begin spawning over shellfish beds, pilings with mussel beds and rock (reef) piles (5 to 30 ft).

 WHITE PERCH fishing remains good.
+Spend some time relaxing in any coastal estuary with a little piece of bait (shrimp/sandworm), enjoying some jumbo white perch.
+Wow, they are good eating.
 Perch are found in estuaries, tidal rivers and coves along the Connecticut shoreline.
 Productive spots include the Pawcatuck River (Stanton Weir Pit/Point), Mystic River, upper Thames River and Niantic River, lower Connecticut River (DEEP Marine Headquarters fishing pier), Black Hall River, Lieutenant River, North/South Cove and Hamburg Cove.
 Grass Shrimp and or a small piece of sandworm fished on the bottom are the keys to success.